 The Pixel 6 Pro's display specs put the phone in the same playing field as its peers.

 The screen’s size is appealing if you like big phones.
 If you’re not into massive slabs in your pocket, you can always go with the slightly smaller Pixel 6.
 I appreciate the large canvas of the Pixel 6 Pro for just about every task, from reading emails to scrolling through social media to watching video content.
 Google kept the bezels to the absolute minimum and the user-facing camera is but a small punch hole centered at the top.

-Quad HD+ resolution means you have plenty of pixels on board, pushing a density of 512ppi — three shy of the Galaxy S21 Ultra.
+Quad HD+ resolution means you have plenty of pixels on board, pushing a density of 512ppi — right in the same ballpark as the Galaxy S21 Ultra.
 On-screen elements such as text, graphics, icons, photos, and video look crisp and sharp.
 You simply can’t complain about this many pixels.
-Google doesn’t, however, let Pixel 6 Pro owners dial the resolution down to FHD+ to save battery life, though you can adjust font and icon sizes.
+Google doesn’t let Pixel 6 Pro owners dial the resolution down to FHD+ to save battery life, though you can adjust font and icon sizes.
 Galaxy phones often do permit owners to change the resolution between HD, FHD, and QHD.

 Brightness is excellent.
 Add to that the 1,000,000:1 contrast ratio and HDR support, and you have a screen that’s capable of bright highs and dark lows.
 I was particularly pleased with the quality of HDR content from Netflix and the like.
 Outdoor visibility is solid.
 Google also offers natural, boosted, and adaptive color profiles for the screen and that means you always get a nice clean white no matter the lighting conditions at hand.